ruhullahil/odoo16_simple_purchase/README.md

 For install <br/>
 `install docker and docker compose `

-then colone this repository and go <br/>
+then clone this repository and go <br/>

 `cd odoo16_simple_purchase`  and <br/>